spham395/08-C-Programming/14_Structs/02_struct_format.md

 // Lastly, we can use the opaque type method above to pre set sizes and act on the nodes individually.
 This will be displayed in the demonstration lab for linked lists

 ```

+<a href="https://github.com/CyberTrainingUSAF/05-C-Programming/blob/master/14_Structs/03_arrays_of_structs.md" rel="Continue to Next Topic"> Continue to Next Topic </a>